patrick-crawford/WEB322-Backup/getting-started-with-cyclic.md

 1. Navigate to [https://www.cyclic.sh](https://www.cyclic.sh)

-2. Click the large blue **DEPLOY A STARTER NOW!** button beneath the "Full Stack Apps" header text.
+2. Click the large **Deploy Now** button beneath the "Full Stack Apps" header text.

 3. Click the "Continue with GitHub" button to sign in using your GitHub account